 5. Why were Christian missionaries attacked by many people in the country?
 Would some people have supported them too?
 If so, for what reasons?

-The Christian missionaries were attacked by the people, as they were involved in the religious conversion of poor and tribal people that is, converting a Hindu into a Christian.
-These missionaries had also set up schools for tribal and poor kids to learn.
+The Christian missionaries were attacked by the people, as they were involved in the religious conversion of poor and tribal people, that is, converting a Hindu into a Christian.
+These missionaries also set up schools for tribal and poor kids to learn.
 However, the larger section of people who looked down upon the poor people and tribal people did not like the idea of exposing tribal people to education.
 Hence, the attacks on Christian missionaries started.

 6. In the British period, what new opportunities opened up for people who came from castes that were regarded as “low”?

 The poor from the villages and small towns, many of them from low castes, began moving to the cities where there was a new demand for labour.
 Some also went to work in plantations in Assam, Mauritius, Trinidad and Indonesia.
 The poor and the people from low castes saw this as an opportunity to get away from the oppressive hold that upper-caste landowners exercised over their lives and the daily humiliation they suffered.

 7. How did Jyotirao, the reformer, justify his criticism of caste inequality in society?